 Next, we propose a procedure to generate a suitable subset of maintenance opportunities over the planning horizon, while guaranteeing that there exists at least one opportunity per shop per day.
-Let \mathcal{M} denote the set of maintenance types.
-Each $m \in \mathcal{M}$ has different duration, complexity and cost.
+Recall that \mathcal{M} denote the set of maintenance types.
+Each $m \in \mathcal{M}$ has different duration and cost.
 We provide one maintenance opportunity for each outpost node $i \in N_O^B$ located at a shop station.
-For each opportunity, we create one shop arc for each maintenance type $m \in \mathcal{M}$: the arc departs from node i and arrives at the first node j at the same station that satisfies $t_j \geq t_i + d_m$, where d_m denotes the duration of maintenance type m.
-Additionally, for each shop, we consider an extra maintenance opportunity associated to the last event of each period.
-This extra opportunity allows us to represent the move to the shop of any locomotive that has arrived at the station since the last opportunity associated to an outpost node.
+For each opportunity, we create one shop arc for each maintenance type $m \in \mathcal{M}$: the arc emanates from node i and enters at the first node j at the same station that satisfies $t_j \geq t_i + d_m$, where d_m denotes the duration of maintenance type m.
+Observe that the arc tail is always an outpost node, while its head may be a node of any type.
+Additionally, for each shop, we consider an extra maintenance opportunity allows us to represent the move to the shop of any locomotive that has arrived at the station since the last opportunity associated to an outpost node.
 Following the same rationale, we create one shop arc for each maintenance type $m \in \mathcal{M}$.
+In this case, both the tail and head of the arcs may be nodes of any type.
 We add the tail of each shop arc to the set N{SH}^B , which represents the set of nodes in the service layer that provide maintenance opportunities over the planning horizon.